Kalypso Logo

 • Any additional taxes levied by the Government of India on the tourism sector

-• Any expenses of personal nature such as hard/soft drinks, laundry, phone/fax calls, tips etc.
+• Personal expenses such as hard/soft drinks, laundry, phone/fax calls, tips etc.

 IMPORTANT: Kindly note that names of hotels mentioned above only indicate that our rates have been based on usage of these hotels and it is not to be construed that accommodation is confirmed at these hotels until and unless we convey such confirmation to you.
 In the event of any of the above mentioned hotels not becoming available we shall book alternate accommodation at a similar or next best available hotel and shall pass on the difference of rates (supplement/reduction whatever applicable) to you.